Protecting Trees: A Guide to Understanding the Status of Protected Status

-Trees play an essential contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
-However they are not all equal and some carry an additional status of protection, making it illegal to carry out any activity without authorization.
-If you are considering having a tree removed, it’s essential to understand the protection status of the tree in question, and the steps you have to take to ensure compliance with the legal requirements.
-The following article we’ll help you understand the process of discovering whether the tree is safe and exactly what steps you need take to be sure you comply with the law.
+Trees play an important role in our environment by providing shade, fresh air and aesthetic value to our surroundings.
+However there are a few trees that aren’t alike and some have additional protection status, making it illegal to carry out any work without permission.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree in question and what steps you’ll need to follow to be in compliance with the laws.
+The following article we will walk you through the process of discovering whether trees are safe and exactly what steps you need take to be sure that you comply with the law.

 What is a protected tree?

-A protected tree is one that has been subjected to certain legal restrictions and it is unlawful to do work on a protected tree without having the appropriate permissions.
-There are two kinds of protection a tree may have - statutory protection and preservation orders.
+A protected tree is subject to specific laws and regulations, and it’s illegal to carry out work on such a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree may have - preservation orders and protection orders.

-In the context of statutory protection trees are protected by law and are subject to Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to protect trees with a significant public value and ensure they are not destroyed or damaged.
+As a matter of legal protection trees are protected by law and are under the control of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees of significant public value and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs , but are issued from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have an exceptional worth and are therefore protected from all work, which includes felling.
+Preservation orders are like TPOs in that they are issued through the secretary of state for the Environment.
+The trees that are protected by preservation orders are considered to have an exceptional value and are protected from all work, which includes cutting down.

 What can I do to determine whether a tree is safe?

-To determine whether the tree is protected, you will need to determine if the tree is subject to a TPO or preservation orders.
-This can be done by contacting the municipal authority, and asking them to search their records.
+To determine if the tree is protected, you need to check if it is in the process of being subject to an TPO or preservation orders.
+This can be accomplished by contacting your local authority and asking them to search their records.

 TPO search

-If you want to find an TPO to locate one, contact your local Tree or Woodland Official at your local authority, who will be able to tell you if the tree is protected.
-They’ll also be able to guide you about the next steps to follow if the tree is protected.
+If you want to find an TPO You can reach an Tree or Woodland Official from your local authority.
+They can inform you whether the tree is protected.
+They’ll also be able to advise you on the next steps to do if your tree is protected.

 Preservation order search

-In order to search for a preservation order you’ll need to call secretary of state for Environment.
-They will be able to tell you if the tree is protected and will provide the necessary information and guidance.
+In order to search for a preservation permit, you must contact Secretary of State, Department of the Environment.
+They will be able to inform you whether the tree is in the protected zone and provide you with the required information and guidelines.

 FAQs: